salto-io/salto/packages/cli/README.md

 ### Telemetry

+Salto CLI collects and sends non personally identifiable usage data as part of its telemetry mechanism.

-Salto CLI collects telemetry data.
-The data is being used by Salto to improve performance of the product as well as detect bugs and issues.
+The data is being used to improve the product's performance, as well as detect bugs and issues.

 Some of the things that telemetry helps us analyze are:

   * Slow `fetch` and `deploy`